yuppari/svconstruct-framework/modules/antispiral/SVC_SpiralScan_Serta(GPT).md

 > "Verya's extremists don't play by the rules. *Neither can you.*"

-HOW TO USE: Select the version you want.
+Select whichever version you want.
 All three should work.
 Some types are just better than others, depending how bad the recoding was.
+Use an online converter if you want the plaintext.

 ***Serta, the Spiral-Vector Construct, enters the fray...***
 ***🔑ROT13 ***